MMP for co-rank one foliations on threefolds: F-dlt foliated pairs and basic adjunction type results

 \subsection{F-dlt cone and contraction theorem}

-In \cite{Spicer17} the cone theorem is proved under the hypothesis that $X$ is $\bb Q$-factorial, $(\cal F, \Delta)$ has canonical singularities and the contraction theorem is proved under the additional hypothesis that $(\cal F, \Delta)$ is terminal along $\text{sing}(X)$.
+In \cite{Spicer17} the cone theorem is proved under the hypotheses that $X$ is a $\bb Q$-factorial threefold, $\cal F$ is non-dicritical, $(\cal F, \Delta)$ has canonical singularities and the contraction theorem is proved under the additional hypothesis that $(\cal F, \Delta)$ is terminal at the generic points of $\sing X$.

-In fact, it is possible to prove the cone and contraction theorem under the hypotheses that $(\cal F, \Delta)$ is F-dlt.
-Even better, it is possible to prove the cone theorem in the case that $X$ is not necessarily $\bb Q$-factorial but $(X, D)$ is klt for some $D \geq 0$.
-We explain the required modifications to the cone theorem first:
+In fact, it is possible to prove the cone and contraction theorem under the hypothesis that $(\cal F, \Delta)$ is F-dlt (rather than canonical).
+Even better, it is possible to prove the cone theorem in the case that $X$ is not necessarily $\bb Q$-factorial but $X$ is potentially klt.
+We still require that $\cal F$ has non-dicritical singularities.
+We explain the required modifications to the cone theorem first.